wallabag/wallabag/.github/ISSUE_TEMPLATE/2-bug-report.md

 PHP version:  The version of PHP you are using
 OS:           The host running wallabag
 Database:     The storage system your instance is using (SQLite, MySQL/MariaDB or PostgreSQL) with the version
-Parameters:   Paste the content of your app/config/parameters.yml (hide sensitive stuff if you want) -->
+Configuration: Paste the relevant environment variables or describe how you provide them (hide secrets if you want) -->
 ### Environment